 Why choose Belgium?

 Belgium is a fantastic country that sits at the heart of European politics, being the home of both the EU and NATO headquarters.
-Well known for its chocolate, waffles and breweries, it is also a historically fascinating country, hosting the site of the Battle of Waterloo as well as many battles of the First World War.
-With three official languages, it provides a unique opportunity to live and work in a multi-lingual environment, enabling you to practice your French every day in the Francophone area where you will be based, but gaining exposure to German and Flemish along the way!
+Well known for its chocolate, waffles and breweries, it also hosts the site of the Battle of Waterloo as well as many battles of the First World War.
+With three official languages, it provides a unique opportunity to live and work in a multi-lingual environment.
+Our posts are in French-speaking Belgium, enabling you to practise your French every day, but gaining exposure to German and Flemish along the way.